RECALL OF METFORMIN EXTENDED RELEASE

 Food and Drug Administration (FDA)recommended that some makers of metformin extended release remove some of their tablets from the U.S. market.
 This is because an unacceptable level of a probable carcinogen (cancer-causing agent) was found in some extended-release metformin tablets.
 If you currently take this drug, call your healthcare provider.
 They will advise whether you should continue to take your medication or if you need a new prescription.

-Diabetes is a condition that impairs the body’s ability to process blood glucose, otherwise known as blood sugar.
+Diabetes is a serious chronic condition that impairs the body’s ability to process blood glucose, otherwise known as blood sugar.
 There are several types of diabetes, which have various treatments.

 Different kinds of diabetes can occur, and how people manage the condition depends on the type.
 Not all forms of diabetes stem from a person being overweight or leading an inactive lifestyle.
 Some are present from childhood.

 The most common types of diabetes include type 1, type 2, and gestational diabetes, which we cover in more detail below.
 Less common types of diabetes include monogenic diabetes and cystic fibrosis-related diabetes.